 The written examination consists of one paper covering major courses only.
-The Controller of Examinations will conduct the examination by getting the question paper from the external examiner.
+The Controller of Examination will conduct the examination by getting the question paper from external.
 The external examiner will evaluate the answer papers during his visit to conduct the viva-voce examination.

-The question paper for the written examination will be of 3 hours duration and each question (Essay type) need not be restricted to any particular topic in a course but it should be comprehensive.
-The written examination will be conducted at the same time in all disciplines.
-Qualifying marks for passing the written examination will be 60
+The question paper for the written examination will be of 3 hours duration and each question (Essay type) need not be restricted to any particular topic in a course but it should be comprehensive, the written examination will be conducted at the same time in all discipline.Qualifying marks for passing the written examination will be 60.